Let’s Talk About The Once Upon A Time In Hollywood Ending

 But as it turns out, we don’t.
 The movie skips forward to August 8th, with all the tension our knowledge brings.
 The movie has been filled to this point with the ambient noise of life in 1969 Los Angeles, like radio ads and TV commercials.
 As we watch two parallel nights unfold–one featuring Tate and friends and one featuring protagonist Rick Dalton (Leonardo DiCaprio) and Cliff Booth (Brad Pitt)–TV horror host Larry Vincent chimes in.
 It’s time for what “you’ve all been waiting for.”
 We assume, of course, that it’s time to watch it all crumble.

 So when they invade Dalton’s home and not Tate’s, it feels unsurprising at first.
 Like, of course these ding-dongs went to the wrong house.
 We quickly find out, though, that history is shifting.
-They’ll never make it next door to Sharon Tate.
+They’ll never make it to Sharon Tate next door.
 They’re dispatched in an orgy of violence by two middle-aged men, one angry Italian actress, and a very good girl (Brandy the pit bull).
 When the dust clears by morning, Dalton’s neighbors are quite shocked to hear what happened, but they’re alive.
 And we should have seen it coming.

 Living Happily Ever After

 After all, it’s all there in the title.
 It’s a fairy tale and it has a fairy-tale ending.
 Like Django Unchained and Inglourious Basterds (“Once upon a time in Nazi-occupied France”), Tarantino is rewriting history, but this time he’s not blowing it up.
 He’s saving something.
 Some critics have seen the Once Upon a Time in Hollywood ending as reactionary, like it’s staving off the uncertain future aging actors like Rick Dalton face.
-You can certainly read it like that, but I see hope in it.
+You can certainly read it like that, but I see hope in it (you can also read a Once Upon a Time in Hollywood review from us).
 As the movie ends, the future is still uncertain, but it’s nothing to fear.
 Instead, it’s exciting.
 Neil Armstrong and Buzz Aldrin had just stepped foot on a different world.
 The only hippie chaos that would make the news that summer would be Woodstock, a music festival.

 Isn’t it pretty to think so?
 Of course, it didn’t happen that way.
 But it should have.
 Sharon Tate and her house guests, along with Rosemary and Leno LaBianca–killed on August 10th–should have been able to go on living their lives.
 Debra Tate should have been able to spend her life with her sister, instead of fiercely guarding her memory.
 She’s spent years protecting Sharon’s image, which was the biggest clue to the Once Upon a Time in Hollywood ending.
 After Debra read the script, she said she was “very happy” with it.
 And now we know why.
 Her sister got a happy ending.
 We don’t always get them when we deserve them in real life.
 But in movies we can.